 Think about the role that you would like to be placed in and do your research on companies within that sector to draw up a list of preferred workplaces ahead of applying.
 When doing this it is important to ask yourself some specific questions.
 Are they reputable?
 Do they have any reviews?
 Can you see yourself working there and making a difference to both the business and your own development?

 It is important to take your time to create a list of companies that you would like to work for and review company websites to find out more information on the types of roles they usually have available and the culture within the business to ensure that you would be the right fit.
 Within your chosen industry, are there specific companies that are well known that you could contact for further information on their current vacancies?
 Make sure that you cover everything that you can when researching your next role.

 Make sure that you are organised

 Being organised is an important factor when applying for roles, so get everything you can ready now.
-You can use this time to make sure that your CV is updated, practice common interview questions and work on your personal brand to name just a few.
-Having your facts lined up ready to explain to the panel who are interviewing you and having a list of contactable referees are also all key things to remember when applying for roles.
+You can use this time to make sure that your CV is up-to-date, practice common interview questions and work on your personal brand to name just a few.
+Having your facts lined up ready to explain to the panel who are interviewing you and having a list of contactable referees are also key things to remember when applying for roles.

 Utilise your professional network

 It is important to remember that job hunting is often about who you know, not simply what you know, so reach out to your network as someone else may know about an opportunity that is perfect for you.
 It is therefore crucial to use your network to your advantage and help you advance your career.
 Think about reaching out to previous colleagues, speaking to professionals in groups or attending virtual networking sessions that will help you build those relationships.
 As it currently stands, everybody is in the same boat, so it is important that we all come together to help out where we can.
 Reach out to your connections where possible and ask for help, you never know what might come up!